Mondfaristoj/worldbuilding/pages/Theo.md

 - ### Magic / hog talking
-	- It's hereditary
+	- It's hereditary.
-	- You have to **learn** it
+	- You have to **learn** it.
 	- Mind over matter, magic works because of a supernatural connection between the user and the object affected.
-Kind of meditating, but weirder because I don't know how to
+Kind of meditating, but weirder because I don't know how to make it make sense anyways, it's magic!
-	- Anything is possible
+	- Anything is possible.
 	- Easy things are really easy, and it gets very hard very fast after that.